rue196/mths/README.md

 // Use "supply_chain_depth_model (1).pdf" For quantized business analysis, given the equation in figure 3.2.

-Also account for interest rates in 'interest-rates.py'.
+Also account for interest rates in 'interest-rates.py' and use quick analyze and search in O(K log log K) .

 Other specific llms used and insight to thinking and compiling my ideas.